myrthereuver/myrthereuver.github.io/_pages/about.md

 I work as a Teaching Assistant at Radboud, teaching the seminars for the bachelor course ["Information Science"](https://www.ru.nl/courseguides/arts/courses/ba/ibc/b1/let-ciwb158-ibc/).
 Other experience includes participation in ICT with Industry 2019, where I worked in a team of researchers on automatic keyword classification of academic texts for the KB (Dutch national library).
 The project resulted in a [demo](https://lab.kb.nl/tool/brinkeys-tool), and a [white paper](https://www.kb.nl/sites/default/files/docs/kb_whitepaper_exploring_possibilities_automated_generation_of_metadata_eng_online.pdf).
 I also made an [NWO vlog](https://www.youtube.com/watch?v=-m92LxE5hQ4) about the project.

 I hope to continue doing interesting research in the future, where my interests lie in complex but also practically applicable text-mining research!
-Hopefully, I can find an interesting PhD position were to pursue this - but I am also open to other opportunities that allow me to do dive into interesting phenomena.
+Hopefully, I can find an interesting PhD position where to pursue this - but I am also open to other opportunities that allow me to do dive into interesting phenomena.

 If you have any ideas about what I should do (be it in the form of a PhD or otherwise), contact me! :-) I'm always interested in new ideas or opportunities!